Anoniem122/docs/content/get-started/quickstart/hello-world.md

 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets -- anything your project needs.
 Often, repositories include a `README` file, a file with information about your project. {% data variables.product.product_name %} makes it easy to add one at the same time you create your new repository.
 It also offers other common options such as a license file.

-Your `hello-world` repository can be a place where you store ideas, resources, or even share and discuss things with others.
+Your hacking school` repository can be a place where you store ideas, resources, or even share and discuss things with others.

 {% data reusables.repositories.create_new %}
 1. In the **Repository name** box, enter `hello-world`.